slamice/wri/hipsters/chapter08.md

 "A Russian architect" she whimpered, "Don't ask me how I know."

-The Italian girl chattered away a reply at full force, the other sipped through a straw, looking around aimlessly.
-It was impossible to tell how much drugs were involved in her demeanour.
-Perhaps none.
+The Italian girl chattered away an unrelated reply at full force, the other sipped strong alcohol through a straw, looking around aimlessly.
+It was impossible to tell how many drugs were involved in her demeanour.
+Perhaps none, even scarier.

+I approached.
 "Are you Italian?
 I'm Italian."
 She stared.
 The sun went down earlier and besides her eyes it got too dark to tell her expression, but you could feel her beaming violently.

-"No" I yelled over the growing chats around us.
+"No." I yelled over the growing chats around us.
 "Do you think I would fit in better if I did?"
 The Jewish girl flit her head up suddenly to look at me, like a bird, and then away.

 "I don't know I don't exactly fit it, like I'm not married yet all my family is married I work at a big company and lots of people just bail on you...
 During work too, people don't even notice.
 My whole department, you know," pause, a comment towards the bird "I mean did you see Tony?
 I've been working past eight all week and he's said nothing.
 I don't really get how he even has his job.
 The other day, see...
 He's never filled out Jonas's accountant forms WE ALL did can you believe _that_?"